 Compensatory scholarship or fellowship income is considered to be dependent personal services income.
 Therefore, complete Form 8233 for this income only if you are claiming a tax treaty withholding exemption for part or all of that income.
 Do not complete Form 8233 to claim the daily personal exemption amount.

-Use Form 8233 only to claim a tax treaty withholding exemption for any part of your compensatory scholarship or fellowship income that is exempt from withholding.
-For any part of such income for which you are not claiming a tax treaty withholding exemption, use Form W-4.
-See Completing Form W-4 above.
+For any part of this compensatory income for which you are not claiming a tax treaty withholding exemption, use Form W-4.
+See Completing Form W-4

 Noncompensatory Scholarship or Fellowship Income